-I had tested with few different sets of CA shots at different scenes and each of them has no problem for the center CA control.
-However, there is very minor magenta found at the corner but you have to zoom it in and compare very carefully in order to find it out.
-The magenta CA may become more obvious if you shot at something really high contrast, for example shot at the white painted wall which edge is just right in front of some dark background under a sunny day.
+I had tested with few different sets of CA shots at various scenes, and each of them has no problem with the center CA control.
+However, very minor magenta is found at the corner, but you have to zoom it in and compare very carefully to find it out.
+The magenta CA may become more evident if you shot at something really high contrast, for example, the white painted wall whose edge is just right in front of some dark background under a sunny day.

 Ghosting and Flare

-Ghosting and flare control also not a problem to the SEL24F18Z.
-No weird streak or bright spot appear in the shots.
+Ghosting and flare control are also not a problem to the SEL24F18Z.
+No weird streak or bright spot appears in the shots.

-The bokeh of SEL24F18Z may not be so great as other prime lens.
-Edges start appear at F 2.8 and fully become polygon shapes in F 4.
+The Bokeh of SEL24F18Z may not be so great as other prime lenses.
+Edges start to appear at F2.8 and fully become polygon shapes in F4.

-From the photo above you can see that the bokeh are not in circular form even it was taken at F 2.8.
+The photo above shows that the Bokeh is not circular even though it was taken at F2.8.

 Handheld Low Light Performance

 The SEL24F18Z does not have the Sony OSS (image stabilizer).
-So theoretically its minimum required shutter speed is 1/36″ (most camera only available with 1/40″ instead).
-So how does this lens performs if the shutter speed stopped down to 1/30″ and slower?
+So theoretically, its minimum required shutter speed is 1/36″ (most cameras only available with 1/40″ instead).
+So how does this lens performs if the shutter speed stops down to 1/30″ and slower?

-I manual focused to the right eye of the Pool (your left hand side), shooting at F 1.8 with ISO 100.
-With a steady and firm hand, shot at 1/15″ is still able to produce a blur-free sharp images.
-Slower the shutter speed to 1/13″ will be a challenged to get blur-free image while it is nearly impossible to do so at 1/10″.
+I manually focused on the right eye of the Pool (your left-hand side), shooting at F 1.8 with ISO 100.
+With a steady and firm hand, shot at 1/15″ can still produce blur-free sharp images.
+Slower the shutter speed to 1/13″ will be a challenge to get blur-free images while it is nearly impossible to do so at 1/10″.

-From my experience, if you are going to do some night street photography with the SEL24F18Z it is better to ensure that the shutter speed maintain at 1/40″ or faster speed, stopped down the aperture to F 2.8 (from the consideration of sharpness and DOF of the aperture larger than F 2.8), and then boost up the ISO to ISO 400 or ISO 800 in order to get blur-free and sharp shots.
-If you are taking night landscape or night portrait shots, just used your tripod and forget what I mentioned earlier.
+From my experience, if you do some night street photography with the SEL24F18Z, it is better to ensure that the shutter speed maintains at 1/40″ or faster shutter speed.
+Use the aperture at F1.8 (that’s what you pay for, right?), and then boost up the ISO to ISO 400 or ISO 800 to get blur-free and sharp shots.
+If you take night landscape or portrait shots, just use your tripod and forget what I mentioned earlier.

-Before the end of today review, I had posted some shots from the SEL24F18Z at below.
+Before the end of today’s review, I had posted some shots from the SEL24F18Z below.
 Enjoy!

 Ok.
-That’s all for today review.
-Welcome to share you thoughts or comment here.
-Thanks for reading and hope you enjoyed it!
+That’s all for today’s review.
+Welcome to share your thoughts or comment here.
+Thanks for reading, and I hope you enjoyed it!